Media Queries

 One of the biggest CSS pending mysteries is "Which breakpoints to use".

-I will present answer to much easier question "Why use breakpoints".
-So the answer is because you want to define fictional bounderies and after that define states between them.
-You also want to add little as posibe states to define and you want these states to cover all devices right.
+I will present the answer to a much easier question "Why use breakpoints".
+So the answer is because you want to define fictional boundaries and after that define states between them.
+You also want to add as few states as possible to define, and you want these states to cover all devices right.

 @media only screen and (device-width: 320px) and (device-height: 568px) and (device-aspect-ratio: 40/71) {...} /* iPhone 5 */

-The first breakpoint system I want to present is one we all have been useing - Bootstrap layout system:
+The first breakpoint system I want to present is one we all have been using - Bootstrap layout system:

 // Small devices - xs (landscape phones, 576px and up)